Businesses Must Modernize Communications or Risk Productivity Loss

 Businesses are two-times as likely to be increasing their use of plain-text email over any other type of communication

-Science shows two-thirds (67%) of people understand information better when communicated visually
+Two-thirds (67%) of people understand information better when communicated visually

 Almost half (47%) of employees think their company relies on plain-text email to communicate